Daniel Roman (boxer): Roman vs. Akhmadaliev

 Roman was booked to make the first defense of his unified WBA and IBF super bantamweight titles against mandatory WBA title challenger Murodjon Akhmadaliev.
 Akhmadaliev was ranked #1 by the WBA at super bantamweight.
 The fight was scheduled as the co-featured bout of a DAZN broadcast card, which took place on January 20, 2020, at the Meridian at Island Gardens in Miami, Florida.
 Roman entered a title fight as an underdog for the first time in his career, as most odds-makers had him as a +195 underdog and Akhmadaliev as a -225 favorite.
-Akhmadaliev won the fight by split decision.
+Akhmadaliev won the fight by a controversial split decision.
 Two of the judges scored the fight 115-113 for Akhmadaliev, while the third judge awarded the same scorecard to Roman.
 Roman demanded an immediate rematch in a later interview, stating: "I want a rematch because I think I won the fight".
 Roman earned a reported $500 000, while Akhmadaliev earned a reported $100 000.